Purpose of Fund

 - The request to fund an event, program, travel, or equipment must be outside the normal scope of the budget of the requesting organization, group, or campus department.
 Examples include new student initiatives or an unplanned opportunity to attend a conference or competition.
 Funding requests for events that occur regularly on an annual basis may not be funded more than once.

 - The request is not considered complete until the Online Request Form and supporting documentation (see below) has been submitted.
-Supporting documents for the request are to be submitted to the Fund Administrator electronically via email at email@example.com.
+Questions should be submitted to the Fund Administrator via email at email@example.com.

 - If the request is submitted from a member of a Recognized Student Organization, it must represent the mission/interest of the requesting organization and must have a signature from an executive board member.
 If the request for a student initiative or program is not submitted by an RSO (i.e. it is submitted by a non-recognized group, student, faculty, or staff member), the request must be signed by a faculty/staff representative or advisor of the department(s) making the request.
 For requests submitted by faculty or staff, documentation of student support must be included in the rationale (see below).